 - Food Storage – pre-cooking and drying can extend the life of grains like brown rice further than the raw variety

-- Emergency meals - water and heating resources may be scarcer and having some easier to prep carbs are helpful that don't require as much time and heat to make ready
+- Emergency meals – water and heating resources may be scarcer, and having some easier-to-prep carbs that don’t require as much time and heat to make ready.

 Homemade Instant Rice

 Ultimately, taking a little time to prepare your rice now will save time and effort at dinner preparation time.

 You’ll have healthy rice on the table in as little as 15 minutes and will save money by doing it yourself.
 Start looking for sales and stock up!